ZRC1928/EE5841-Final-Project/README.md

 Project Overview:

-In our project, we use a machine learning approach to predicting the Water Quality Index for the Great Lakes.
+In our project, we use a machine learning approach to predicting the Water Quality Index for the Great Lakes region.
 We train our models on actual Great Lakes water data obtained from: https://datastream.org/en-ca/dataset/85297d0c-4c71-422b-b213-8f1bde19b00e

 Repository Structure: